-- Primary Care: Adult-Gerontology Nurse Practitioner. - Case Management with a functional concentration in Nursing Administration.
+• Primary Care: Adult-Gerontology Nurse Practitioner

 A Post-Master's program is also offered to prepare nurses as adult-gerontology nurse practitioners.

 The master's program builds upon the knowledge acquired in nursing at the baccalaureate level and is based on three essential components for a graduate master's program in nursing: theoretical foundation to inform practice, utilization of research, and specialty practice.
 Reflective of the mission of Saint Peter's University to equip persons for leadership and service through a value-based education, the master's program prepares nurses for specialization in roles that are increasingly essential for today's society.
 Students acquire a breadth and depth of knowledge, skills and values and are prepared to continually further their education.